AJBaker15/GoSimpleCRM/README.md

 Ideally we would use different storage options than a local db file for larger datasets.
 (BigQuery, Cloud)

 # Running the Program
+**Open up the backend/ as root under backend/ run go run main/main.go to start the server listening on port: 8080 under frontend/ run npm run dev to start the frontend react UI.
+Follow the url to reach the login page Default testing login:
+Username = "admin"
+Password = "admin"

+UI Functionality is not yet complete.
+Use the corresponding unit cases for testing backend go functionality.